ucaiado/rl_trading/market_gym/README.md

 ## What you should know about `config.py`

-This file includes the configurations of the environment created, as the hour that the agent starts to trade, when the market close if should print debug messages or not, the frequency that should print those messages, and so on.
+This file includes the configurations of the environment created, as the hour that the agent starts to trade, when the market closes, if it should print debug messages or not, the frequency that should print those messages, and so on.
 By default, the flag `DEBUG` flag is enabled, but there are other three flags to control the quantity of text printed.
 So, by default, the agent will write just the last line of the log generated.

 ## What you should know about `core.py`